Optimal polynomial smoothers for multigrid V-cycles: Introduction

-and with the recursion stopping by taking $M_c = A_c^{-1}$ at the coarsest level.
 We will restrict our attention primarily to bounds of $\norm{E}_A^2$, the square of the contraction factor in the energy norm of this half V-cycle.
 As is well-known (see, e.g., \cite{mccormick_multigrid_1985}), this suffices for the analysis of general V-cycles.
 If we denote the energy inner product adjoint for an operator $T$ by $T^{\dagger}$, so that $ A T^{\dagger} = T^* A, $ i.e., $T^{\dagger} \isdef A^{-1} T^* A$, then $E^{\dagger}$ is the iteration matrix for a ``fine-to-coarse'' half V-cycle iteration, with equal norm $\norm{E^{\dagger}}_A = \norm{E}_A$.
 A general V-cycle $E_V$ decomposes as some ``fine-to-coarse'' half V-cycle $(E')^\dagger$ followed by some ``coarse-to-fine'' half V-cycle $E$, $ E_V = E (E')^{\dagger}, $ so that

 For a symmetric V-cycle with $E' = E$ this inequality strengthens to the equality $\norm{E_V}_A = \norm{E}_A^2$ .

 Instead of using the simple smoothing iteration $G = (I - BA)^k$ we will consider polynomial iterations